Kamia Yousufi

 Kamia Yousufi (کیمیا یوسفی; born 20 May 1996 in Mashhad, Iran) is an Afghan female sprinter.
 Her parents are originally from Kandahar.

 Career

 She competed at the 2016 Summer Olympics in Rio de Janeiro in the women's 100 metres, where she finished in 22nd place in the preliminary round with a time of 14.02 seconds, a national record.
 She did not advance to round 1.

 At the 2020 Summer Olympics, Yousufi and Farzad Mansouri carried Afghanistan's flag at the Opening Ceremony.
-Competing at the 100 metres she finished sixth in the first preliminary heat running a time of 13.29 seconds which was a new personal best and a national record.
+Competing at the 100 metres she finished sixth in the first preliminary heat running a time of 13.29 seconds, which was a new personal best and a national record.

-In August 2021, as the 2021 Taliban offensive overran the country, Yousufi fled from Afghanistan to Iran.
+In August 2021, as the 2021 Taliban offensive overran the country, Yousufi fled to Iran.

+In July 2024, Yousufi was named in a six-person, gender equal Afghanistan team for the 2024 Summer Olympics in Paris.
+Afghanistan’s ruling Taliban said they did not recognise any female members of the team as only male sports were practiced in the country.